Homebuyers Tap the Brakes During Hot Real Estate Market

 VIRGINIA BEACH, VA.
 (July 2021) – REIN, Southeastern Virginia’s Multiple Listing Service (MLS) and the source of statistical real estate data in Hampton Roads, reported a stall in the average number of days on the market — an indicator of how long it takes properties to sell.
-Hovering at 23 days for both May 2021 and June 2021, this slight pause for residential properties may feel like whiplash to agents who have been going full-throttle during this uniquely unbalanced market.
+Hovering at 23 days for both May 2021 and June 2021, this slight pause for residential and non-residential properties may feel like whiplash to agents who have been going full-throttle during this uniquely unbalanced market.

 “The number of days a property stays on the market is a key component to projections,” said Harry Cross, REIN’s Board President.
 “In fast-paced markets, ‘lulls’ feel less subtle.
 For example, instead of a property selling in two hours, a comparable listing may be selling in two days.
 Still fast, but noticeably different.”